asthma-map/asthma-map.github.io/pages/model.md

 ### Availability

-The mast cell model was produced in CellDesigner and is available in the default CellDesigner's format, pure SBML and also provided for browsing in the MINERVA platform.
+The mast cell model was produced in CellDesigner and is available in the default CellDesigner's format, in pure SBML format and also is provided for browsing in the MINERVA platform.

 [CellDesigner](/downloads/models/ASTHMA_V40_M07NoRules.xml) &ensp;
 [SBML]() &ensp;